ksavas/WordMemoriser/README.md

 The purpose of the application is improving english vocabulary by testing about new learnt words.
 The detailed information has been explained belowe.

-##The technical details(project info, programming languages, frameworks etc.) about the application:
+##The technical details(project info, programming languages, frameworks etc.) about the application
 - The application is a web application which means, the application has a client side and and server side.
 The server side is developed in microservices architecture that shall   be deployed on cloud.
 - The microservices are communicating each other over http and the files are tranport as JSON (RESTful).
 - The client side is designed in mvc framework, which means whole business logic are performed in server side and the html result is returned.